-The HT/Principal and Chair of the Hub Council or safeguarding hub councillor will:
+The HT/Principal and Chair of Governors will:

-Establish or use existing mechanisms for understanding the risk of extremism

-Ensure staff understand the risk and build capabilities to deal with issues arising

-Communicate the importance of the duty

-Ensure All Staff and Hub Councillors implement the duty
+- Establish or use existing mechanisms for understanding the risk of extremism - Ensure staff understand the risk and build capabilities to deal with issues arising - Communicate the importance of the duty - Ensure All Staff and Governors implement the duty.

+School staff receive training to help to identify signs of extremism.
+Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting fundamental British Values as part of SMCS (spiritual, moral, social and cultural education) in Schools (2014).